 Part one — Understanding and Identifying Domestic Abuse

-Next month, I will offer resources and tools to safely prepare an escape plan.
+Next month, I will offer resources and tools to prepare a safety plan.